vaddi/OML/README.md

 Would be nice to have:

 *  A nice Idea for index Pageination for better viewing a lot of Books
-*  CodeMirror should be for a better Syntax highlighting on Input
+*  CodeMirror could be for a better Syntax highlighting on Input
 *  Sortable Linklist Elements
 *  handheld CSS File
 *  ReBuild OOP Class based, so Users are able to add own Nodes, Attributes and Content dynamicly